SonahSofern/Xenoblade-Series-Randomizer/XC2/Race Mode/Race Mode README.txt

 Shop Changes:

-If this setting is on, Shynini (of the Argentum Trade Guild, F1) will sell Common, Rare, and Legendary Core Crystals.
+Shynini (of the Argentum Trade Guild, F1) will sell Common, Rare, and Legendary Core Crystals.

 Additionally, the Shop Deeds you get for buying all items in a shop are removed, as they are intended to be shuffled into the pool of treasure chests with the Zohar Fragment Hunt setting.